sunnydl/GamePerformanceTracker/README.md

 [Available via Figma](https://www.figma.com/file/LUBg4mluBsOVX0mYmEDoPT/GPT-Wireframe?node-id=0%3A1)

 ### Instruction
+1. Set up your environment by properlly installing [Node.js](https://nodejs.org/en/)
-1. Clone the repo into your local machine.
+2. Clone the repo into your local machine.
-2. Install the dependencies first before starting the app, use `npm install` or `npm i`.
+3. Install the dependencies first in both frontend and backend before starting the app, use `npm install` or `npm i`.
+4. Get your Riot development key from [Riot Dev portal](https://developer.riotgames.com/), and paste it in `/backend/config/config.ts` in `RIOTAPIKEY` variable.
-3. To run the frontend app, run `npm start` in frontend folder.
+5. To run the frontend app, run `npm start` in frontend folder.
-4. Backend is still under development...
+6. To run the backend app, run `npm run dev` in backend folder.
+7. To build the whole application, first run `npm run build` in frontend folder, then `npm run build` in backend folder

 ### File Structure
 ```